 Cape Girardeau

-Car Accident Attorney
+Car Accident Lawyer

-If you or a loved one was recently in a car accident in Southeast Missouri, it’s time to consider looking for a law firm that is willing and eager to fight your case in court, if necessary.
-Unlike many law firms that shy away from litigation when a settlement is on offer, the experienced and knowledgeable lawyers at Cook, Barkett, Ponder & Wolz are happy to go the extra mile in handling your car accident case.
-Our litigation experience can be valuable in getting the other side to agree to a reasonable settlement or representing you in court.
+Unlike many law firms that shy away from litigation when a settlement offer is made, the experienced and knowledgeable lawyers at Cook, Barkett, Ponder, & Wolz are happy to go the extra mile in handling your car accident case.
+Our litigation experience and reputation can get the other side to agree to a reasonable settlement.
+They know that if they don’t, we will represent you in court.

 The below case results show our dedication to excellence, but keep in mind they are not promises of future case results: